JessGold123/oral-sensory-dysregulation-ffcws-nsch/README.md

 3. **Aim 2:** Evaluate whether the strength or direction of these pathways differs between children with and without an autism diagnosis.
 4. **Aim 3:** Exploratory analyses of potential moderators, including age of NSCH sample and within autistic group variations in diagnosis severity, treatment status, or age of diagnosis.

-## Files
+## Proposal Version History

-- `OralSensoryPathways_Proposal_July_2025ASD.docx`
-  Original pre-analysis plan including background, aims, variable selection, and analytic strategy.

-- `OralSensoryPathways_Proposal_August_2025ASD.docx`
+- **August 1, 2025 — v3.0:**
+  Updated proposal uploaded.
+After gaining deeper familiarity with the NSCH variables (prior to conducting analyses), the scope of feeding behavior was refined to focus specifically on **picky eating**.
+The measure of *interest in food* was excluded, as it may be influenced by multiple factors unrelated to sensory pathways.
+Additionally, **tooth pain** and **digestive problems** were added as part of planned sensitivity analyses.

+- **July 2025 — v2.0:**
-  **Updated plan (v2.0):** Restricts NSCH sample to children aged 6–11 (FORMTYPE T2) to reduce masking effects and align with FFCWS outcomes.
-Includes exploratory analysis for adolescents (12–17; FORMTYPE T3).
+  Main NSCH analysis now restricted to ages 6–11 (T2) to reduce behavioral masking and better match FFCWS age profile.
+Exploratory analysis for adolescents (12–17; T3) added.

+- **June 2025 — v1.0:**
+  Initial project proposal focusing on oral sensory pathways and emotion dysregulation.

+Archived proposals are available in the [`archive/`](https://github.com/JessGold123/oral-sensory-dysregulation-ffcws-nsch/tree/main/archive) folder for transparency.

 ## Analysis Scripts